Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 Ask a reseller how their business is doing and they'll tell you their revenue. "$4,200 last month."
 Sounds great.
 But when you ask about profit, things get vague.
 "Well, after fees and cost of goods...
 I think around $2,000?
 Maybe more."
-And when you ask about sell-through rate or cost of goods as a percentage of revenue, you get a blank stare.
+And when you ask about sell-through rate, you get a blank stare.

 Revenue is a vanity metric.
-It tells you money moved through your hands.
-It doesn't tell you how much stuck.
-And for a reselling business where you're buying inventory, paying platform fees, shipping supplies, tool subscriptions, and burning gas to source — the gap between revenue and profit can be enormous.
+It tells you money moved through your hands — not how much stuck.
+In a business where you're buying inventory, paying platform fees, shipping supplies, tool subscriptions, and burning gas to source, the gap between revenue and profit can be enormous.

 The sellers who build sustainable businesses track the numbers that actually matter.
-Not because they love spreadsheets, but because those numbers tell them what to do differently.
-What to source more of.
-What to stop buying.
-Which platforms earn their time.
-Which items to mark down faster.
-Data replaces guesswork, and in a business with thin margins, guesswork is expensive.
+Not because they love spreadsheets — because those numbers tell them what to source more of, what to stop buying, which platforms earn their time, and which items to mark down faster.
+Data replaces guesswork, and in a thin-margin business, guesswork is expensive.

 The Metrics That Actually Matter